Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Experiments

 \subsection{Generalization study of CoLVA}

-\textbf{Exploration CoLVA on more MLLMs.} To validate the generalization capability of our CoLVA across different MLLMs, we integrated CoLVA into three distinct MLLMs: InternVL2-4B~\cite{chen2024internvl}, Qwen2VL-2B~\cite{wang2024qwen2}, and LLaVA1.5-7B~\cite{liu2024llava1.5}.
+To validate the generalization of CoLVA on different MLLMs, we integrate CoLVA into three distinct MLLMs: InternVL2-4B~\cite{chen2024internvl}, Qwen2VL-2B~\cite{wang2024qwen2}, and LLaVA1.5-7B~\cite{liu2024llava1.5}.
 Their performance on the MMVM benchmark is presented in Tab.~\ref{tab:colva_on_more_mllms}.
-The results demonstrate that CoLVA significantly enhances the fine-grained visual matching capabilities across all three MLLMs.
+The results demonstrate that CoLVA significantly improves the fine-grained visual matching capabilities across all three MLLMs.
 Notably, LLaVA1.5-7B, which has not undergone multi-image training, exhibited the smallest accuracy improvement after integrating CoLVA.
-In contrast, both InternVL2-4B and Qwen2VL-2B, having been trained with multiple images, showed substantial accuracy improvements on the MMVM benchmark post-CoLVA integration.
-The most significant accuracy enhancement was observed with Qwen2VL-2B, likely due to its unique architectural innovation, the Multimodal Rotary Position Embedding (M-RoPE).
-This feature enables MLLMs to simultaneously capture and integrate positional information from one-dimensional text sequences, two-dimensional visual images, and three-dimensional videos, facilitating fine-grained visual matching tasks within spatiotemporally varying multi-image contexts.
+In contrast, both InternVL2-4B and Qwen2VL-2B, having been trained with multiple images, showed substantial accuracy improvements on the MMVM benchmark with our CoLVA integration.

-\textbf{Results on common VQA benchmarks.} To investigate whether CoLVA adversely affects the inherent general visual question answering (VQA) capabilities of MLLMs, we conducted tests across six relevant benchmarks: MMBench~\cite{liu2025mmbench}, MME~\cite{fu2024mme}, MMStar~\cite{chen2024mmstar}, MMMU~\cite{yue2024mmmu}, POPE~\cite{li2023pope}, BLINK~\cite{fu2025blink}, NaturalBench~\cite{li2024naturalbench}, and VideoRefer-Bench~\cite{yuan2024videorefer}.
-The results are presented in Tab.~\ref{tab:colva_on_common_bench}.
-We used InternVL2-4B as the baseline and integrated our CoLVA into this framework.
-The results indicate that the negative impact of CoLVA on the general VQA capabilities of MLLMs is minimal.
-In fact, it even shows positive effects on the MME, POPE, BLINK, NaturalBench, and VideoRefer-Bench benchmarks.
-Therefore, our CoLVA does not compromise the original general VQA capabilities of MLLMs and can be a good supplementary of current mainstream VQA datasets.